vectordotdev/vector/README.md

 ## What is Vector?

-Vector is a high-performance observability data platform (agent & aggregator) that puts you in control of your observability data.
-[Collect][docs.sources], [transform][docs.transforms], and [route][docs.sinks] all your logs, metrics, and traces to any vendors you want today and any other vendors you may want tomorrow.
+Vector is a high-performance, end-to-end (agent & aggregator) observability data platform that puts you in control of your observability data.
+[Collect][docs.sources], [transform][docs.transforms], and [route][docs.sinks]
+all your logs, metrics, and traces to any vendors you want today and any other vendors you may want tomorrow.
 Vector enables cost reduction, novel data enrichment, and data security when you need it, not when is most convenient for your vendors.
 100% open source and up to 10x faster than every alternative.

 To get started, follow our [**getting started guides**][urls.getting_started] or [**install Vector**][docs.installation].